-We offer great options to hunt Red Stags across a number of large private hunting areas, all free range.
+We offer great options to hunt Red Stags across a number of large private hunting areas, mostly free range.
 If your after a trophy of a lifetime or just want to experience hunting Red Stags in New Zealand book with us now!

 Red Deer Terminology

 Calf/Fawn- young Red Deer

 ‘Roar’- Dominate call of a stag, also used to refer to the rut/breeding season

 SCI- Safari Club International

 SCI Score- The SCI measuring system, used by most NZ outfitters and the basis for ‘medal’ scoring.
 The medal system is a moving scale based on averages in the record book, so what was a ‘gold medal’ 10 years ago, may only be a ‘silver medal’ now.
 SCI has both free range and ‘estate’ record books.
 SCI does not include an outside spread measurement, but Douglas Score does, there is also no ‘non-typical’ score for Red Stag (which is rather odd).

 Douglas Score- The South Pacific scoring system, used only for free range animals and based heavily on symmetry.

 Royal- A 6×6 or 12 point stag is often referred to as a royal.